mgijax/mammalian-phenotype-ontology/README-editors.txt

 Always start by doing:

-Email google group at mp_edit@googlegroups.com to lock the files
+Email google group at phenotype-ontology-editors@googlegroups.com to lock the files
 Example  “[LOCKING] mp-edit..owl for editing”

-   git pull
+svn update

 Then, open the file mp-edit.owl in Protege

+NOTE: If you get an error in the opening that says "org.xml.sax.SAXParseException: XML document structures must start and end within the same entity." this is an error in reading files from the web.
+Don't worry about it, just simply wait a few minutes and try again with a fresh opening of Protege.

 Switch on the Elk reasoner (see how to get plugins above).
 If you are making changes, be sure to synchronize the reasoner.

 Edit the ontology in protege:

- * Find parent term in Protégé by searching (at top of screen)
- * Double check that term is not already there
+Find parent term in Protégé by searching (at top of screen) Double check that term is not already there
- * Add subclass
+Add subclass
- * Add label (URI should be auto-generated)
+Add label (URI should be auto-generated)
- * Under annotations, add definition, click OK
+Under annotations, add definition, click OK
- * Annotation on definition (see below)
+Annotation on definition (see below) database_cross_reference
- * database_cross_reference
- * GOC:initials
+GOC:initials
- * Under annotations, add synonyms, if necessary (has_exact_synonym, etc)
+Under annotations, add synonyms, if necessary (has_exact_synonym, etc)

 Save